2nd Annual “Du the Asheville Du” + Brand New 10k Trail Run!

 Race across the river, at Biltmore Estate

-At 9am on Saturday, March 23rd, 2013, endurance athletes of all abilities will step to the start line, hearts booming in anticipation, to compete in the first ever duathlon event held at Biltmore.
-Are you ready to Du the Asheville Duathlon?!
-This 5k road run, off-road 10 mile bike and then another 5k run through packed dirt and single track challenges both mind and body.
+We’ve moved the event to a different time of year!
+Now, on Sunday, September 14th, 2014, endurance athletes of all abilities will step to the start line, hearts booming in anticipation, to compete in the 2nd annual duathlon or inaugural trail run events held at Biltmore.
+Are you ready to Du the Asheville Du + 10k Trail Run?!
+The Duathlon is a 5k road run, off-road 10 mile bike and then another 5k run through packed dirt and single track, designed to challenge both mind and body.
+The newly added 10k Trail Run will meander through the beautiful grounds of the Biltmore Estate.

 For the French aristocrat in all of us, this rough-cut, crown-emerald of a race sweeps participants through a mystical journey, back to a time, when the estate might have resembled an 15th century countryside plantation, complete with a game-stocked forest, working vineyards, and a cold mountain river rushing by.
 Racers on this day will be lords of the land they claim under fast plowing feet and spokes.